chrisgrieser/nvim-various-textobjs/README.md

 keymap({ "o", "x" }, "YOUR_MAPPING", "<cmd>lua require('various-textobjs').restOfWindow()<CR>")

 --------------------------------------------------------------------------------------
--- put these into the ftplugins or autocms for the filetypes you want to use them with
+-- put these into the ftplugins or autocmds for the filetypes you want to use them with

 keymap(
 	{ "o", "x" },